Memory loss that isn't dementia — other causes worth knowing about

 Sometimes aggression can be reduced by changing the environment.
 Some people do better with less lighting and fewer people.
 Some do better with more light and company.
 Some do better with background music and activity.
 Some do better with quiet.

 Music can be surprisingly helpful.
-Some people calm down with specific music.
-It might be music from their era, music they loved.
-Some people respond to gentle instrumental music.
-Others do better with classical or nature sounds.
+Some people calm down with music from their era, music they loved.
+Others respond to gentle instrumental music, classical, or nature sounds.

 Giving your parent more autonomy and choice when possible helps.
 Instead of "You need to get dressed," try "Do you want the blue shirt or the red shirt?"
-You're giving them the sense of control without actually giving them the option to refuse getting dressed.
+You're giving them the sense of control without actually giving them the option to refuse the task entirely.

 When It's Dangerous

 There's a difference between agitation and actual danger.
-If your parent is yelling, that's distressing but it's not dangerous.
-If your parent is hitting you repeatedly or trying to strangle you, that's dangerous.
+If your parent is yelling, that's distressing but not dangerous.
+If your parent is hitting you repeatedly or trying to harm you, that's dangerous.

 If aggression is severe or escalating, or if you're frightened for your safety, talk to your parent's doctor.
 There are medications that can help with aggressive behavior.
-These aren't perfect, they come with their own issues, but they're worth considering if the aggression is severe.
+They're not perfect and they come with their own considerations, but they're worth discussing if the aggression is severe.

 Protecting Yourself

-You need to protect yourself while you're managing your parent's aggression.
+You need to protect yourself while managing your parent's aggression.
 That means taking breaks.
-It means having support.
-It means being willing to step away when you feel yourself getting upset.
+Having support.
+Being willing to step away when you feel yourself getting upset.

 It means not blaming yourself for the aggression.
 Your parent is aggressive because of their disease, not because you're failing as a caregiver.
 You didn't cause the aggression.
 You can't prevent all of it.
 You're doing the best you can with someone whose brain is not working right.

 It means being honest about how much aggression you can safely and sustainably manage.
-If you're dreading every interaction with your parent because you're afraid they'll hurt you, that's not sustainable.
-That's not okay.
+If you're dreading every interaction because you're afraid they'll hurt you, that's not sustainable.
 You deserve to have boundaries about how you're treated, even in the context of caregiving.

 This is one of the hardest aspects of dementia caregiving.
 You're trying to help someone who sometimes fights you.
-You're trying to be compassionate toward someone whose disease is causing them to lash out.
-You're trying not to take it personally while it feels deeply personal.
+You're trying to be compassionate toward someone whose disease causes them to lash out.
 You're doing something incredibly difficult.
 You're allowed to find it hard.
 You're allowed to need help.
 You're allowed to protect yourself.

 Read more